-Jessica, whose father was a serial killer, is a police officer.
-While investigating a murder, she finds herself in the centre of her own investigation, when her former lovers start dying around her at a furious pace.
+Jessica, whose father killed her mother and committed suicide, is a police officer.
+While investigating a murder, she finds herself in the center of her own investigation, when her former lovers start being murdered.

 Samuel L. Jackson,

 68 of 99 people found this review helpful.

 Was this review helpful to you?